Johannes Gutenberg and the Printing Press: Social & Cultural Impact

 Johannes Gutenberg and the Printing Press

 There are many events in human history that are of great importance for the way we live today.
-Johannes Gutenberg's invention of the 'moveable type' printing press is one of the most important.
+Johannes Gutenberg's invention of the 'movable type' printing press is one of the most important.

 It is possible that without it there would have been no Renaissance, no Industrial Revolution, no Technological Revolution and no Democracy.
 In other words - no modern world!

 While primitive forms of printing had been invented a long time before in ancient China and good quality paper had been available for some time in Europe (modern America still hadn't been invented!) most books were still copied out by hand in what was a painstaking and time-consuming labor.

 For this reason, very few books were made, and those that were produced were extremely valuable objects that belonged either to the church or other powerful institutions.

 Most people couldn't read - what would have been the point of learning? - and knowledge was largely limited to what a person saw, heard and experienced in their own lifetime and in their own town or village.